datakurre/blog/content/blog/2021/08/carrot-rcc/index.md

 RCC bot dissected
 -----------------

-To make it convenient to build and distribute software automation bots, Robocorp had to invent its own [software robot packaging format](https://robocorp.com/docs/setup/robot-structure).
+To make it convenient to build and distribute software automation bots with Robot Framework, Robocorp had to invent its own [software robot packaging format](https://robocorp.com/docs/setup/robot-structure).
 Or put simply, define a zip file with configuration metadata, Robot Framework automation code and optional supportive resources.
+They came up with quite nice solution.

 For an example, let's look into the [bot implementing all Fleamarket demo external tasks](https://github.com/datakurre/carrot-rcc/tree/main/fleamarket-bot).

 **`./conda.yaml`** defines the [runtime requirements](https://robocorp.com/docs/setup/environment-control) for the bot:
 ```yaml